scottgriv/Post.e/README.md

 Feel free to reach out to me using my email below if you have any questions or suggestions.

 Thanks and enjoy! (and I appreciate it if you've read this far - you're a legend!)

+## Project

+Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/3) tab inside this Repo to get a good understanding of where I'm currently at with the overall project.
+Bugs and Enhancements will also be tracked there as well.

 ## License
 **Post.e** is released under the **GNU General Public License v3.0 License**.
 [See LICENSE](LICENSE) for details.